BandiKantiChaitanya/Payment-portal/README.md

-# 🏫 Edviron School Payment & Dashboard System
+# 🏫 School Payment & Dashboard System

 This project is a full-stack microservice-based application built using **Node.js (Express)** and **React** for managing **school payment transactions**.